 Fancy climbing the largest glacier in Europe, or indulging in some geothermal swimming?
 How about midnight golfing?
-Iceland tour packages from India promise all this and more!
+Iceland promises all this and more!

 The second largest island in Europe, Iceland sits on the edge of the Arctic Circle and atop one of the most volcanically active hot spots in the world.
 Iceland tourism offers a slice of nature’s many marvels that often elude us, city-dwellers from other parts of the globe.